The Importance of Content

-When you place keywords in your content you have to be careful to not stuff your content with them but to also retain enough for Google to understand what your page is about.
-As Google’s algorithm has improved, their ability to detect related keywords has also increased.
+When you place keywords in your content you have to be careful not to stuff your content with them but to also retain enough for Google to understand what your page is about.
+As Google’s algorithm has improved, its ability to detect related keywords has also increased.
 In fact, Google wants to see not only the same keyword repeated but also related ideas.
-For example, a page about “Shingle Roofing” should also cover related topics like Composition Shingles, Asphalt Shingles and more.
+For example, a page about “Shingle Roofing” should also cover related topics like Composition Shingles, Asphalt Shingles, and more.
 It should include related verbs also such as repairs, installation, and maintenance.

 The art of placing enough keywords in your page combined with your city without overdoing it is the difference between a well-crafted page and a spammy page.
 Ultimately, your page should be written with the audience in mind and the keywords should naturally flow into the content.

 Headings: H Tags